hqdNotional/real-cases/gitops-on-docker-swarm-with-portainer/README.md

-# Setup docker swarm using ansible
+# Gitops on Docker Swarm with Portainer
 On `Kubernetes`.
 We have `Flux` and `ArgoCD` for `gitops`, so how about `Docker Swarm`.

 This is a demonstration `gitops` on `docker swarm` using `Portainer`